from-zero-to-fullstack/pseudocode/README.md

 💡 There's no right or wrong in pseudocode, it's all a matter of describing all the steps well and clearly.

+Later, Mariana and Cristina will translate the same exercise to JavaScript.

 # Exercises

 You don't need to write all at once.
 You can write one per day or another rythim that you choose.